+'''

-void addressDeleted (caddr_t hObjectInstance, const struct dhcpclientid cid, const struct in_addr addr, const char hostname, const char domain); Where:
+void addressDeleted ( caddr t hObjectInstance,

+const struct dhcpclientid cid,

+const struct in addr addr,

+const char hostname.

+);

+const char domain

+'''

-hObjectInstance Is the same configuration instance handle created when this object was initialized. cid Is the client identifier of the client. addr Is the address previously used by the client. hostname Is the hostname previously associated with this client and address binding. domain Is the domain in which the hostname for the client was (or should have been) previously updated.
+hObjectInstance Is the same configuration instance handle created when this object was initialized.

+cid Is the client identifier of the client.

+addr Is the address previously used by the client.

+Is the hostname previously associated with this client and address binding. hostname domain Is the domain in which the hostname for the client was (or should have been) previously updated.